Factors of 300

 What are the Factors of 300?

-There are 18 factors of 300.
-The factors of 300 are 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 25, 30, 50, 60, 75, 100, 150 and 300.
-Factors can be negative.
-The negative factors are -1, -2, -3, -4, -5, -6, -10, -12, -15, -20, -25, -30, -50, -60, -75, -100, -150 and -300.
-All of these numbers divides 300 completely.
-300 is a composite number because it has other factors besides 1 and 300.
+The factors of 300 are the numbers that can divide it exactly with no remainder left behind.
+Those numbers are 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 25, 30, 50, 60, 75, 100, 150 and 300.
+Their negative counterparts are -1, -2, -3, -4, -5, -6, -10, -12, -15, -20, -25, -30, -50, -60, -75, -100, -150 and -300.
+Each factor contributes to the mathematical makeup of 300.
+Knowing factors helps you understand multiplication, division, and number properties.
+300 is a composite number because it can be expressed as a product of smaller integers.

 Factors of 300: 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 25, 30, 50, 60, 75, 100, 150 and 300